 Boiler Upgrade Scheme (BUS)

 This was designed to help the country reach net zero by 2050 (Which?).
-Successful applicants will get a one-off payments of up to £6,000 towards the cost of the installation.
+Successful applicants will get a one-off payment of up to £6,000 towards the cost of the installation.
 However, this isn’t something you can apply for directly.
 Instead, the installers will apply for the grant.
 This option won’t benefit a lot of people, but it might help someone get through the cost of living crisis.
 And if nothing else, it’ll help save the environment.

 Nest learning thermostat

-C&T ECO Consultants can help you apply for a free or reduced cost Nest Learning Thermostat as part of the UK government’s Eco3 scheme.
+C&T ECO Consultants can help you apply for a free or reduced-cost Nest Learning Thermostat as part of the UK government’s Eco3 scheme.
 To find out more, click here.

 Other Cost Of Living Support